Maps & Guides

 Download a Cape Town Peninsula map

 For the most part, the Southern Suburbs lie at the base of Table Mountain National Park, a mountainous backbone that stretches all the way from Signal Hill to Cape Point.
 It is also home to the University of Cape Town.
-From the more bohemian student and upwardly mobile areas closer to town, the suburbs span out towards the beautiful Kirstenbosch National Botanical Garden, and the impressive estates of the super-wealthy in leafy tree-lined roads and vineyards.
+From the more bohemian student and upwardly mobile areas closer to town, the suburbs span out towards the beautiful Kirstenbosch National Botanical Garden, and the impressive wine estates of the super-wealthy in leafy tree-lined roads and vineyards.
 The Southern Suburbs is made up of Woodstock, Salt River, Observatory, Mowbray, Rosebank, Rondebosch, Newlands, Claremont, Kenilworth, Wynberg, Bishopscourt, Constantia and Tokai.

 Download a Cape Town Southern Suburbs map